Rebilio/Student-Management-System/README.md

 2. Learners and subjects are stored in lists.
 3. Results are tracked in a Map with learner ID as key.
 4. Console-based input/output is used for demonstration.

-Let me know if you want a diagram or README-style writeup too!